-- Bugs are more insidious (deceiving but harmful) than ever we expect them to be. - An unexpected test result may lead us to change our notion of what a bug is and our model of bugs. - Some optimistic notions that many programmers or testers have about bugs are usually unable to test effectively and unable to justify the dirty tests most programs need.

-• OPTIMISTIC NOTIONS ABOUT BUGS:

-- Benign Bug Hypothesis: The belief that bugs are nice, tame and logical.
-(Benign: Not Dangerous) - Bug Locality Hypothesis: The belief that a bug discovered with in a component effects only that component's behaviour. - Control Bug Dominance: The belief that errors in the control structures (if, switch etc) of programs dominate the bugs. - Code / Data Separation: The belief that bugs respect the separation of code and data. - Lingua Salvator Est: The belief that the language syntax and semantics (e.g. Structured Coding, Strong typing, etc) eliminates most bugs. - Corrections Abide: The mistaken belief that a corrected bug remains corrected. - Silver Bullets: The mistaken belief that X (Language, Design method, representation, environment) grants immunity from bugs. - Sadism Suffices: The common belief (especially by independent tester) that a sadistic streak, low cunning, and intuition are sufficient to eliminate most bugs.
-Tough bugs need methodology and techniques. - Angelic Testers: The belief that testers are better at test design than programmers are at code design.
+- BUGS: - Bugs are more insidious (deceiving but harmful) than ever we expect them to be. - An unexpected test result may lead us to change our notion of what a bug is and our model of bugs. - Some optimistic notions that many programmers or testers have about bugs are usually unable to test effectively and unable to justify the dirty tests most programs need. - OPTIMISTIC NOTIONS ABOUT BUGS: - O Benign Bug Hypothesis: The belief that bugs are nice, tame and logical.
+(Benign: Not Dangerous) - Bug Locality Hypothesis: The belief that a bug discovered with in a component effects only that component's behaviour. - O Control Bug Dominance: The belief that errors to the control structures (if, switch etc) of programs dominate the bugs. - O Cide / Data Separation: The belief that bugs respect the Separation of code and data. - Semantics (e.g. Structured Coding, Strong typing, etc.) eliminates most bugs. - Corrections Abide: The mistaken belief that a corrected bug remains corrected. - Silver Bullets: The mistaken belief that X (Language Design method, representation, environment) grants immunity from bugs. - O Sadism Suffices: The common belief (especially by independent tester) that a sadistic streak, low cunning, and intuition are sufficient to eliminate most bugs.
+Tough bugs need methodology and techniques. - Angeli: Testers: The belief that testers are better at test design than programmers are at code design.